 Dehydrated meats are high-quality protein sources, retaining most amino acids and nutrients found in fresh meat.

-The dehydration process concentrates the protein content, making it an efficient protein source in dry cat foods.
-They are less processed than meat meals and often contain fewer preservatives.
+Dehydration concentrates the protein content, making it an efficient source of dry cat foods.
+These foods are less processed than meat meals and often contain fewer preservatives.

 Do Dehydrated Meats Improve Dry Cat Food Quality Scores?